-This winter explore the fascinating world of automata with Cabaret Mechanical Theatre and explore the tools used to create them in St Albans Museums' own Salaman Tool Collection.
+The exhibition explored the fascinating world of automata with Cabaret Mechanical Theatre and the tools used to create them in St Albans Museums' own Salaman Tool Collection.

 These simple but effective interactives demonstrate the basic principles behind cams, drives, linkages, gears, pulleys, ratchets, gears and levers.
 All these mechanisms underpin and feature in our lives in a multitude of ways on a daily basis.